 REPRESENTATIVE RESULTS:

-Part A. When attempting to perform the liquid-liquid extraction step, students often encountered emulsions (the addition of brine was typically not effective).
+PHWE of cloves.
+When attempting to perform the liquid-liquid extraction step, students often encountered emulsions (the addition of brine was typically not effective).
 At this stage, students were instructed to allow the mixture to stand in the separating funnel while they explored the effects of eluent composition on the separation of eugenol and acetyleugenol by TLC.
-It should be noted that hexane can be substituted with either heptane or dichloromethane in the liquid-liquid extraction step.8 Students were allocated a TLC solvent ratio of acetone and cyclohexane and provided with pure standards of eugenol and acetyleugenol and then performed TLC analysis (Figure 1).
+It should be noted that hexane can be substituted with either heptane or dichloromethane in the liquid-liquid extraction step.9 Students were allocated a TLC solvent ratio of acetone and cyclohexane and provided with pure standards of eugenol and acetyleugenol and then performed TLC analysis (Figure 3).
 Their results were tabulated on a whiteboard, and the effects of solvent composition on the retention factor (Rf) and the optimum eluent were considered in a group discussion (Table 1).
 The optimum solvent compositions identified by students typically ranged from 5–20% acetone/cyclohexane with a Rf between 0.1–0.2.

 Following TLC eluent optimization, students returned to their eugenol extractions.
 The crude clove extract (consisting mainly of eugenol and acetyleugenol) was isolated in 4–9% w/w.
 In the second session of this experiment, students exploited the different acid-base properties of the two major organic molecules to separate them by liquid-liquid extraction.
 Typically, eugenol was isolated in a yield of 45–65% w/w of the crude extract while acetyleugenol was isolated in a yield of 5–10% w/w of the crude extract.
-Students then utilized the optimized eluent (identified as outlined above) to determine the success of their liquid-liquid extraction by comparison of their extracts to the pure reference samples by TLC (Figure 1).
-Students also analyzed their crude clove extract, and their purified eugenol and acetyleugenol samples by performing Fourier-transform infrared (FTIR) spectroscopy.
-Solvent or water peaks were occasionally observed in IR spectra due to poorly executed work-up procedures (or poor sample preparation).
+Students then utilized the optimized eluent (identified as outlined above) to determine the success of their liquid-liquid extraction by comparison of their extracts to the pure reference samples by TLC (Figure 3).
+Students also analyzed their crude clove extract, and their purified eugenol and acetyleugenol samples by performing Fourier-transform infrared (FTIR) spectroscopy.9 Solvent or water peaks were occasionally observed in IR spectra due to poorly executed work-up procedures (or poor sample preparation).

-Advanced students committed approximately half of their isolated crude oil to the liquid-liquid extraction described above and subjected the other portion to flash column chromatography.
+Advanced students committed approximately half of their isolated crude oil to the liquid-liquid extraction described above and subjected the other portion to flash column chromatography (more information is provided in the supporting information).
 Although completing the liquid-liquid extraction and flash column chromatography steps in a single four-hour session may appear rather ambitious this was achievable for most of the advanced students undertaking this experiment.
-The complete separation of eugenol from acetyleugenol by flash column chromatography was rarely achieved due to their close retention factors (Figure 2).
+The complete separation of eugenol from acetyleugenol by flash column chromatography was rarely achieved due to their close retention factors (Figure 4).
 However, students were generally able to collect a few fractions containing pure eugenol.
 Advanced students were then asked to comment on the two different purification techniques as part of their report.

+PHWE of Correa reflexa.
 Students performed the PHWE of Correa reflexa with minimal assistance of the laboratory instructor.
 During the liquid-liquid extraction step emulsions typically formed and students often were required to allow the mixture to stand in the separatory funnel (~0.25 h) with periodic agitation of the mixture with a glass rod.
 The chromatographic purification of the crude extract was comfortably completed within the four-hour laboratory session by students.
-Seselin and (+)-epoxysuberosin were isolated in yields of up to 1.1% w/w and 0.9% w/w, respectively and isolated samples of both compounds were analyzed by 1H and 13C NMR and FTIR spectroscopy (Scheme 2).
+Seselin and (+)-epoxysuberosin were isolated in yields of up to 1.1% w/w and 0.9% w/w, respectively and isolated samples of both compounds were analyzed by 1H and 13C NMR and FTIR spectroscopy (Figure 2).
 While students undertook the FTIR spectroscopy experiments and prepared samples for NMR spectroscopy, lab technicians performed NMR spectroscopy experiments.
-The results obtained by students were consistent with previously published work.10
+The results obtained by students were consistent with previously published work.11